GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 I want the widest possible AI context before I commit to a direction

 Start with the Generative AI path.
-Once you have that wider picture, the move into AI Developer or Agentic AI will be informed by the projects and problems that actually interested you most.
+Once you understand LLM behavior, RAG, multimodal workflows, evaluation, and deployment tradeoffs, the move into AI Developer or Agentic AI will be based on real project preference instead of guesswork.

 Explore the Generative AI CourseGoal